Logo on colored background

 Buck Testing

-Reduction in average total glance time per task
+Glance time per task

-Increase of user satisfaction score
+User satisfaction score

 07 Scaling